How Property Management is Changing

-This year in 2020, a good one, we’ll see property managers in the US, UK, Australia, Canada and Germany adopt more simplification, more responsive tenant services, and better accounting and financial management for owners.
+This year we’ll see property managers in the US, UK, Australia, Canada and Germany adopt more simplification, more responsive tenant services, and better accounting and financial management for owners.

 And yes, property management software is central to orchestrating workflow, automating payments and accounting processes for small business landlords and multifamily managers.
 Tech and customer orientation are in for 2020.

 Trends Will Become more Visible

 It takes time to understand where property management is headed and how tech fits in.
 2020 may be the year where trends show themselves in the real work of property managers and landlords.
 See our post on trends in property management and our state of property management industry report for data.

 Property management pros are familiarizing themselves with new tech tools, and this will reduce confusion and the hype.
 Simplicity is what will drive real innovation in the workplace and tech is central to that.